Perkedel/CVR_Stuffings/README.md

 Therefore, the version of Unity (`Unity 2021.3.23f1`) used by AlphaBlend Interactive & for these creations of it are **not subject to Neo-Paywall-Partialism / Runtime Fee agenda**.
 Everyone in this version should be safe, for now.
 Because if not wrong, these legacy versions shall be supported until spans of 2024.
 However, we have yet confirmed would Unity impose punishment us gamers who stuck in these legacy version prior to this agenda.

 Be knowledgeful also, that ABI already built their software & set goals for long since before.
 Therefore, to stop and *port* to other engines is not a viable option.
 This can only be done from scratch with different set of instructions.
 We shall see further, so stay tuned.

+### Why did you include `NAME`?!
+They are all partialists

+We unfortunately have no choice but include these shaders, due to other modules have used such shader, hence depends on it.
+We hope that these modules uses features available in Free edition only, and say if they did used paid feature, can be replaced back to the free sets ones without breaking.

+Perkedel and affiliates condemn highly, the act of partializing feature sets under micro-transactions or any similar system, as well as basically paywalling assets.
+If you have any questions, let us know, under DM Prefix `CVR_PAID_ASSET_CONCERNS`.

 #### Sauces